Professor Alan W. Brown · University of Exeter · Digital Policy Alliance

 Alan W. Brown

 Alan brings more than three decades of experience across technology, government, and academia.
 A former IBM Distinguished Engineer, he has published six books on digital transformation and AI strategy, including Digitizing Government (2014), which helped shape the approach behind the UK’s Government Digital Service reforms.
-He is Research Director at the Digital Policy Alliance and AI Director at Digital Leaders, and advises organisations across the public and private sectors on AI strategy and implementation.
+He advises organisations across the public and private sectors on AI strategy and implementation.